gaskyk/gaskyk.github.io/_posts/2021-03-17-the-problem-with-dashboards.md

 One of the main problems I see with dashboards is an assumption that those who will use them have reasonably high numeracy skills, and are as adept as the analyst creating the dashboard at drilling down, understanding and interpreting the information found in them.
 Analysts and data scientists have specialist skills which often aren't shared with the general population.
-According to [*National Numeracy*](https://www.nationalnumeracy.org.uk/about/what-issue), nearly half of the population have primary school level maths skills, and 4 in
+According to [National Numeracy](https://www.nationalnumeracy.org.uk/about/what-issue), nearly half of the population have primary school level maths skills, and 4 in
 5 adults have a low level of numeracy.
 This means that they may not be able to compare the costs of products and services for example.

 Think your customers are different?
 Think again.
 I know statisticians who have had to calculate simple percentages for MPs and journalists